Panolon/ml_app/README.md

 This repository contains a **Streamlit-based Machine Learning Application** designed to provide an intuitive and interactive interface for performing essential machine learning tasks, including **Classification**, **Clustering**, and **Regression**.
 It is ideal for beginners, educators, and professionals looking for a quick way to experiment with various machine learning models.

+**This project is a work in progress and will continue to evolve with more features and improvements.
+Contributions are welcome!**

 ---

 ## Features